henry2004y/KeyNotes/contents/wave.md

 $$

 It has been shown that KAWs can be generated via magnetic reconnection, mode conversion, and phase mixing.

+[@gurram2021shear] used a 2D VPIC simulation to show a transition from KAWs to SAWs from the immediate vicinity of the reconnection region to the exhaust.
+They checked two important quantities we have seen above:
+* the transition in wave speeds from super Alfvénic near the X-point to order of the Alfvén speed deeper into the exhaust ($\sim 60 d_i$ from the X-point);
+* the transition of $k_\perp d_i$ from larger than unity to smaller than unity.

 It would be very intuitive to compare animations between [MHD Alfvén waves](https://youtu.be/7RB_kD9aSqo) and [kinetic Alfvén waves](https://youtu.be/aRLXQRvwCas).
 In a typical MHD Alfvén wave, the particles (yellow) move freely along the magnetic field lines (blue).
 In a kinetic Alfvén wave, some particles become trapped in the weak spots of the wave's magnetic field and ride along with the wave as it moves through space.